Round 6 (11)

 Stephen Maguire (Scotland) 10-9 Mark Fenton (Wales)

-Leo Fernandez (Ireland) 10-5 Neil Robertson (New Zealand)
+Leo Fernandez (Ireland) 10-5 Neil Robertson (Australia)

 Nigel Gilbert 10-9 Eddie Barker